mahmoudhussein123/Food-Mart-Analysis/README.md

-# 🛒 Food Mart Power BI Project
+# 🛒 Food Mart Data Analysis Project

 ## 📊 Overview
 This project analyzes sales and customer data for **Food Mart**, a retail store chain, to uncover valuable insights and performance trends.